The best way to learn French starts right at home.

 With the right mindset and great (often free!) resources, you can study to fluency without setting foot outside (but it’s probably a good idea to take breaks to see your friends… go grocery shopping… keep going to work…).

-Before we delve into how to do it, let’s take a look at why learning in your natural habitat can be so useful.
+Before we delve into the best way to learn French at home, let’s take a look at why learning French in your natural habitat can be so useful.

 Why Learn French at Home?